The Nelson Poynter Memorial Library offers a variety of services to support students, faculty and staff.

 Services are provided at no cost to the requesting department when used by a faculty member in a regularly scheduled course, during actual class hours, as listed in the Registrar’s Schedule of Classes.
 Charges are assessed on all services held outside the classroom and those not directly related to scheduled classroom activities or related administrative services.

-Classroom Technology is a joint operation between Instructional Media Services and Campus Computing that supports the educational technology needs of faculty and students in a classroom setting.
+Classroom Technology is a joint operation between Instructional Technology Services and Campus Computing that supports the educational technology needs of faculty and students in a classroom setting.

 If you require audio visual assistance, please call 873-4409.
 If you require computer assistance in these rooms, please call 873-HELP (4357).